PantheraDigital/Godot-CharacterController/README.md

 shift - run \
 shift + ctrl + move - slide

-the white all to the right can be climbed
+the white wall to the right can be climbed